 - Rural Institute (Disability Education, Research & Service)

-- Center for Biomolecular Structure and Dynamics (basic and biomedical sciences)
+- Center for Bimolecular Structure and Dynamics (basic and biomedical sciences)

-- Center for Environmental Health Sciences (Biomedical and Pharmeceutical Science)
+- Center for Environmental Health Sciences (Biomedical and Pharmaceutical Science)

 - The National Center for Landscape Fire Analysis (Forestry)